 The area has a good range of single pitch routes, with a few small multi-pitches as well (2-3 pitches).
 The climbing is generally classified as vertical, technical climbing, with the occasional overhang thrown in for good measure.
 The rock is volcanic and for the most part is good quality.

-The town of Cuyuja itself is only a few minutes walk from the climbing, this coupled with the non-existent approach makes for a pleasant day out climbing.
+The town of Cuyuja itself is only a few minutes walk from the climbing.
+This proximity coupled with the non-existent approach makes for a pleasant day out climbing.

 What to Climb at Cuyuja